James Chalmers (missionary): Early life

 James Chalmers was born in the village of Ardrishaig, Argyll, Scotland, the only son of an Aberdonian stonemason.
 The family moved to Inveraray when James was seven.
 There he went to the local school, and then to grammar school for about a year when he was 13.
 Then he was employed in a lawyer's office at Inveraray, and before he was 20 decided to become a missionary.
 In 1861, he joined the Glasgow City Mission as an evangelist.
 Here he met the Samoan missionary, George Turner, who suggested he apply as a missionary candidate.
 Eight months later, the London Missionary Society sent him to Cheshunt College near London to carry on his studies.
-He was a good student, though not a brilliant one, and was already showing capacities for leadership.
+He was a good student, though not a brilliant one, and was already showing leadership capacities.
 He was also always ready for practical jokes.
-On 17 October 1865 he was married to Jane Hercus and two days later was ordained to the Christian ministry.
+On 17 October 1865 he married Jane Hercus and two days later was ordained to the Christian ministry.
 It had been decided that he should go to the South Pacific island of Rarotonga in the Cook Islands, although he had hoped to work in Africa.